-The Creative Tourism concept appeared in the 2000′s, and defined as a:
+The concept of Creative Tourism appeared in the 2000′s, and is defined as a:

 Painting in Tuscany, being a “silletero” for a day in Medellín, participating in a craft workshop in Loulé (South Portugal) or in the charming villages of the Empordanet (Catalonia), taking part in a photographic route in the French Provence or in Urla (Turkey), preparing your chocolate in Quito, carving sculpture on ice in Canada, learning traditional dances in Brazil, participating in a cooking classes in Thailand, mixing like a DJ in Ibiza or even performing your own concert in Barcelona…

-… are just some of the unless list of experiences the new generation of travelers are looking for!
+… are just some examples of the endless list of experiences that the new generation of travelers is looking for!

-This new way of discovering a foreign culture by experiencing it, has been growing for the last decade.
-Nowadays, the tourists no longer conform themselves in attending a traditional sightseeing tours, they need to feel involved into the destination’s daily life and to co-create their own experiences with the locals.
+This new way of discovering a foreign culture by experiencing it has been growing for the last decade.
+Nowadays, tourists no longer want to attend traditional sightseeing tours, they need to feel involved into the destination’s daily life and to co-create signature experiences with the locals.

 – The Creative Tourism’s assets:

 Among the many virtues of the creative tourism, we can mention the following ones: